UiL-OTS-labs/ZEP-EEG-Marker-Module/README.md

 Note that the scheduler has some tolerance for scheduling-timing variance when sending the marker to the marker-sending device.
 The actual marker time is unaffected when the variance falls within this tolerance.

-### EEG recordings with ActiView (Biosemi Software) suddenly pauses for no good reason
+### Troubleshooting: EEG recordings with ActiView (Biosemi Software) suddenly pauses for no good reason
 ActiView can be [configured](https://www.biosemi.com/faq/trigger_signals.htm) to start a pause or stop a pause on specific markers.
 Check the .cfg you feed Actiview for the following: